pipedaguer/ClasesTech-fellows/Home.md

 Our resident space holder is Debora Rebecchi.
 She will be offering at least 5 hours of psychosocial therapeutic support through office hours every week.
 You can schedule with her here at her Calendly link.

-Please note it is REQUIRED that you schedule an intake session with her before February 21st.
+Please note it is REQUIRED that you schedule an intake session with her before February 26th.
 But on an ongoing basis, we encourage you to use this support system often.

 ### Engineers in Residence [EIR]

+Every week we will offer ~10 total office hours for synchronous technical support.
+Please refer to the handbook for guidelines about how and when to use this space.
+These office hours are not necessarily individual-- whoever shows up at at a given time will be attended to by the EIR in a group setting.

+Please note it is REQUIRED that you attend at least 1 hour of office hours before February 26th.

+The available hours are on the fellowship Google Calendar link in the <color> color.

 ### Community Managers [CM]